AnshumanPati/Leetcode-Submissions/README.md

 # Leetcode-Submissions
-This repository serves as a collection of selected LeetCode problems solved by Anshuman Pati.
+This repository serves as a collection of solutions to selected LeetCode problems solved by Anshuman Pati.